Troy: Troy VI–VII

-Troy VI and VII were given separate labels by early excavators, but current research has shown that the first several sublayers of Troy VII were in fact continuations of the earlier city.
-Although some scholars have proposed revising the nomenclature to reflect this consensus, the original terms are typically used to avoid confusion.
+Troy VI and VII were given separate labels by early excavators, but scholarly consensus holds that the first several sublayers of Troy VII were in fact continuations of the earlier city.
+As a result, some researchers have suggested relabelling Troy VIIa as Troy VIi and Troy VIIb1 as Troy VIj, with Troy VII beginning at the sublayer standardly known as VIIb2.
+Although the substance of this proposal is widely accepted, the original nomenclature is still generally used to avoid confusion.